mayouni/stzlib/libraries/stzlib/doc/stz-doc-system-overview.md

 Softanza’s documentation isn’t just a manual—it’s a reflection of its philosophy:
 - **Inclusive**: Catering to diverse learning preferences.
 - **Efficient**: Providing actionable resources like Oneliners for immediate results.
 - **Engaging**: Encouraging learning through stories and deeper reflections.

----

-## **Get Started Today**

-Ready to explore the world of Softanza?
-Check out the documentation on our [GitHub repository](#).
-Whether you’re solving a problem, learning through stories, or diving into philosophy, Softanza has you covered.

-Join us on this journey to make programming more accessible, meaningful, and enjoyable.